The Law Enforcement Branch offers the following POST-certified courses:

 LAW ENFORCEMENT MUTUAL AID COURSE: P.O.S.T. certified 2-day course presenting concepts and principles of the Law Enforcement Mutual Aid System.
 The course includes a tabletop exercise designed to assist students in integrating these concepts into practical skills.
 Contact your local Regional Assistant Chief for more information.

 CHILD ABDUCTION INVESTIGATION: P.O.S.T. certified 8-hour course presenting expectations and strategies for managing incidents involving predator abduction missing persons cases.
-Contact Mark Baldwin at email@example.com with any questions.
+Contact Troy Clegg at firstname.lastname@example.org with any questions.